intel-retail/loss-prevention/README.md

  make run-lp CAMERA_STREAM=camera_to_workload_vlm.json
  ```

-#### 3. Run benchmarking on CPU/NPU/GPU.
+### 3. Benchmark
->*By default, the configuration is set to use the CPU.
-If you want to benchmark the application on GPU or NPU, please update the device value in workload_to_pipeline.json.*
+>By default, the configuration is set to use the CPU.
+If you want to benchmark the application on GPU or NPU, please refer [Workloads](#4-run-different-workloads) Section

 ```sh
 make benchmark
 ```
 + See the benchmarking results.

     ```sh